microsoft/VisualTrueType/README.md

 for 64-bit windows with `cd src && make CXX=x86_64-w64-mingw32-c++`; and use clang, enabling all the recommended warnings with `cd src && make CXX=clang++ CXXFLAGS=-Wall`.

+The minimum compiler requirement is support for the 2014 ISO C++ standard plus amendments.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a